COST OF AN

-As you can imagine, I get the question “how much does a Hawaii estate plan cost” quite frequently.
+As you can imagine, I get the question “how much does an estate plan cost” quite frequently.

 And, it is a good question that I want to answer for you as clearly as I can, given that there is not a “one-size-fits-all solution” for every family, and I would run quickly away from any lawyer who can tell you exactly what your plan would cost via email or over the phone, without a comprehensive discovery process.

 Shopping Based on Price

 You see, this is exactly why most estate plans fail.
 Families shop around based on price (because they don’t know any other way to shop for an estate plan).

 Shopping for an estate plan based on getting the lowest cost plan possible is the fastest path to leaving your family with a useless set of documents (maybe in a beautiful binder, but not worth the paper they are written on) that will not actually work for your family when they need it.